tiendat07/data-platform-kubenetes/readme.md

-Of course.
-That's an excellent idea.
-Consolidating all your commands and configurations into a well-structured `README.md` file is the best way to document your project, making it easy for you or anyone else to recreate it.

-Here is a complete `README.md` file based on the notes and commands you've provided.
-It's organized logically from infrastructure setup to application deployment.

----

 # Personal Data Platform on K3s

 This project documents the step-by-step process of building a modern, personal data platform on a multi-node K3s cluster.
 The platform includes MinIO for object storage, Apache Iceberg with a REST Catalog for table formatting, and Trino as the distributed SQL query engine.